 and the immediate neighborhood including, most importantly, the two main grocery stores I’d use – Meu Super Franqueiros just a little more than one block away and the much larger Pingo Doce that was both a bit farther and required a ride up the Elevador do Castelo.

 After he left and I confirmed connection to his Wi-Fi, I walked around the neighborhood mainly to familiarize myself with the area but also for a bit of exercise – something I felt I sorely needed.
 I’d eaten plenty on my travels but did walk myself into a little hunger.
-The flip side was that I was tired enough to not want to go into a sit down restaurant (almost all of which were quite crowded) so I popped into a nearby CPPB (Casa Portuguesa do Pastel do Bacalhau) – a local chain that serves up mediocre cheese stuffed cod fritters for one fritter accompanied by a glass of rosé port wine.
+The flip side was that I was tired enough to not want to go into a sit down restaurant (almost all of which were quite crowded) so I popped into a nearby CPPB (Casa Portuguesa do Pastel do Bacalhau) – a local chain that serves up mediocre cheese stuffed cod fritters.
+A not inexpensive 10 euros buys you one fritter accompanied by a glass of port wine. but, it was quick and all that I needed at the moment.

 The dining highlight of the night came when I stopped at il Gelatone Vitória for two scoops of relatively expensive but delicious gelado – one of which was a particularly tasty pistachio – that I ate on my way back to the apartment where I soon collapsed into bed.